On-Demand: Understanding Client Resistance as Pathological Ambivalence - 5 CEUs

 - Format: On-Demand Webinar (“Asynchronous”) ~ At your leisure to be viewed at your own pace.
 You may pause, rewind, and fast forward at any point during the videos.
 You are in complete control of how you view this workshop.
 It also comes with a PowerPoint and references.
 There is a quiz at the end to ensure viewing and required by all CE approval organizations.

-- Understand why some individuals are more prone to developing PA than others.
+- Analyze why some individuals are more prone to developing PA than others.

 - Utilize strategies for sidestepping power struggles to empower clients to resolve ambivalence from within.

-- Help their clients understand and identify narratives and their projections while avoiding participating in the schemas or being the object of the projections.
+- Identify narratives and their projections while avoiding participating in the schemas or being the object of the projections.

 Resistant, Oppositional, Borderline, Unmotivated.
 We often use such terms to describe patients who, despite expressing a desire to change, repeatedly reject our help.
 Therapists have all encountered clients that pay money for help and then resist the help offered often leading to labeling the client or causing the therapist to feel inadequate.
 Also it can be very difficult to know how to avoid getting into power struggles with our clients when they are not progressing as expected.
 This presentation, based on Dr. Buchanan’s Book, A Clinician’s Guide to Pathological Ambivalence: How to Be on Your Client’s Side Without Taking a Side, offers an alternative interpretation of patients’ apparent resistance, termed pathological ambivalence, which is rooted in early experience, biological functioning, and psychological narrative.
 These factors result in the development of strong but conflicting needs (such as wanting connection and fearing rejection) that can slow down, confuse or even halt the therapeutic process.
 The natural tendencies of therapists to take the side for growth can lead to many kinds of therapeutic obstacles.
 The therapist will be most effective when utilizing skills that promote a sense of being on the client’s side without taking any side.
 This workshop, will offer a framework to utilize specific strategies from a wide variety of evidence based treatments that enable the patient to resolve the ambivalence thus minimizing the likelihood that the therapy and/or therapist will become the target of the ambivalence.
 Case examples and experiential learning will also be utilized to educate the participants to sidestep power struggles, projections and splitting and to empower clients to resolve ambivalence from within.